baurine/cf-shares/README.md

 Some candidate topics I would like to share (for junior developers or none-developers, won't dive into), some I know, some don't but I have interest to learn and share.

-- mobx
-- ant design
 - slack bot
 - electron
 - 小程序
 - PWA
-- rails - render js / pajax / turbolinks
-- JWT
 - BlockChain
+- Webpack
+- TypeScript
+- dva
-- Bulma CSS
+- Gatsby

 ## Some tools to help make slides